obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 manual.
 If you find that some of the shafts are very tight, I recommend bagging the assembly in question and sticking it in the freezer for a few hours.
-This will cause a minute amount of metal shringkage, which is often just enough to make the shafts not bind when you attempt re-assembly.
+This will cause a minute amount of metal shrinkage, which is often just enough to make the shafts not bind when you attempt re-assembly.
 As I'd mentioned earlier, the counter-balance was a tough fit when warm, but when cold I was able to get the case halves together without an issue.
 This is important,